microsoft/vscode-docs/docs/python/environments.md

 > **Note**: PYTHONPATH does **not** specify a path to a Python interpreter itself.
 For additional information about PYTHONPATH, read the [PYTHONPATH documentation](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH).

-## Getting started

-- [Getting Started with Python in VS Code](/docs/python/python-tutorial.md) - Learn how to edit, run, and debug code in VS Code.
-- [Virtual Environments and Packages (Python.org)](https://docs.python.org/3/tutorial/venv.html) - Learn more about virtual environments and packages.
-- [Installing Python Modules (Python.org)](https://docs.python.org/3/installing/index.html#installing-index) - Learn how to install Python modules.
-- [Python tutorial (Python.org)](https://docs.python.org/3/tutorial/index.html) - Learn more about the Python language.

 ## Next steps

 - [Editing code](/docs/python/editing.md) - Learn about autocomplete, IntelliSense, formatting, and refactoring for Python.
 - [Debugging](/docs/python/debugging.md) - Learn to debug Python both locally and remotely.
 - [Testing](/docs/python/testing.md) - Configure test environments and discover, run, and debug tests.
 - [Settings reference](/docs/python/settings-reference.md) - Explore the full range of Python-related settings in VS Code.

+## More Python resources

+- [Getting Started with Python in VS Code](/docs/python/python-tutorial.md) - Learn how to edit, run, and debug code in VS Code.
+- [Virtual Environments and Packages (Python.org)](https://docs.python.org/3/tutorial/venv.html) - Learn more about virtual environments and packages.
+- [Installing Python Modules (Python.org)](https://docs.python.org/3/installing/index.html#installing-index) - Learn how to install Python modules.
+- [Python tutorial (Python.org)](https://docs.python.org/3/tutorial/index.html) - Learn more about the Python language.